 |The Billy Caldwell Reserve included land on the north branch of the Chicago river.|

-Billy Caldwell is a figure of legend, but was a real person.
+Billy Caldwell is a figure of legends, but was a real person.
 Untangling his story has kept historians busy for nearly two hundred years.

 William Caldwell Jr. was born near Fort Niagara, in upper New York, on March 17, 1780.
-He was the natural son of a British army officer and a Mohawk princess (woman of high order in a tribe).
+He was the natural son of a British army officer and a Mohawk princess (an French/English name given to an Indian woman of high order or the wife or family member of a Cheif).
 There’s some evidence that Billy’s first name was actually Thomas.

 The boy didn’t have much standing in the society of his time—he was both a bastard and a “half breed.”
 Billy was raised by the Mohawks, then spent some time in his father’s household.
 At 17 he moved out on his own.